Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-10-18-one-woman-is-ashamed-one-doctor-is-slightly-bizarre-and-one-dictionary-needs-a-little-scrub-down.md

 ---
 layout: post
-title: 'One Woman Is Ashamed One Doctor Is Slightly Bizarre And One Dictionary Needs a Little Scrub Down'
+title: "One Woman Is Ashamed One Doctor Is Slightly Bizarre And One Dictionary Needs a Little Scrub Down"
 date: 18-Oct-2013
 categories: tbd
 ---